Avoiding Burnout

 Burnout is your body telling you that you need to support yourself, get help where needed or take a break.

-• Burnout doesn’t always occur straight after an incident or period of high-stress, sometimes it is a delayed response and will only be felt months later.
+Burnout doesn’t always occur straight after an incident or period of high-stress, sometimes it is a delayed response and will only be felt months later.
 This is why it is so important to have a sustainable, reliable, supportive culture in place.

-Burn-out can occur for people who take on or support direct action, including both organising and engaging directly, because we often take on a lot or find ourselves in high energy or anxiety provoking situations, and of course we take this stuff on because we really care.
+Burnout can occur for people who take on or support direct action, including both organising and engaging directly, because we often take on a lot or find ourselves in high energy or anxiety provoking situations, and of course we take this stuff on because we really care.

 16 tips for avoiding climate burnout

-sustainable activism & avoiding burn out
+Sustainable activism & avoiding burnout

-withdrawing from responsibilities, isolating yourself from others, procrastinating, using food, drugs, or alcohol to cope, taking your frustrations out on others, skipping work or going in late.
+Behavioral signs and symptoms of burnout: Withdrawing from responsibilities, isolating yourself from others, procrastinating, using food, drugs, or alcohol to cope, taking your frustrations out on others, skipping work or going in late.

-Burn-out doesn’t go away on its own so it’s important that you address the underlying issues causing it and create strategies for recovery.
-Dealing with burn-out requires you to recognise your warning signs of burn-out:
+Burnout doesn’t go away on its own so it’s important that you address the underlying issues causing it and create strategies for recovery.
+Dealing with burnout requires you to recognise your warning signs of burnout:

-Any physical actions that may contribute to burn-out – lack of sleep or irregular sleep, not eating well, skipping doing things you love
+Any physical actions that may contribute to burnout – lack of sleep or irregular sleep, not eating well, skipping doing things you love

-Physical signs and symptoms of burn-out:
+Physical signs and symptoms of burnout:

 feeling tired and drained most of the time, lowered immunity and frequent illnesses, frequent headaches or muscle pain, change in appetite or sleep habits.

-Emotional signs and symptoms of burn-out:
+Emotional signs and symptoms of burnout:

 sense of failure and self-doubt, feeling helpless, trapped, defeated, detachment, feeling alone in the world, loss of motivation, increasingly cynical and negative outlook, decreased satisfaction and sense of accomplishment.

-Any beliefs about yourself or the world that contribute burn-out; how many “shoulds”, and “musts” are driving you?
+Any beliefs about yourself or the world that contribute burnout; how many “shoulds”, and “musts” are driving you?

 Which ones de-energise you?